Product Control Act

-- national standards other than those mentioned in the first paragraph;
+- National standards other than those mentioned in the first paragraph.

-- Commission recommendations setting guidelines on
+- Commission recommendations setting guidelines on product safety assessment.

-- the state of the art and technology;
+- The state of the art and technology.

-- reasonable consumer expectations concerning safety.
+- Reasonable consumer expectations concerning safety.

 The second and third paragraphs apply correspondingly when evaluating whether consumer services are considered to be safe, cf section 2a, sixth paragraph.